Robert Lawson (screenwriter)

 Robert Lawson is an American playwright, director, composer, screenwriter and visual artist currently living in France.
-Projects in process (2024) include an untitled limited series created with Jonathan Glatzer for RiffRaff Films and New Republic Pictures; a feature screenplay based on Walker Percy's Lancelot for Goodman Pictures; Dream/State, a limited YA TV series based on The Promises of Dr. Sigmundus by Brian Keaney for Goodman Pictures.
+Projects in development include King Callow, a limited series created with Jonathan Glatzer for RiffRaff Films and New Republic Pictures; a feature screenplay based on Walker Percy's Lancelot for Goodman Pictures; Dream/State, a limited YA TV series based on The Promises of Dr. Sigmundus by Brian Keaney for Goodman Pictures.
 His film, What Goes Up, co-written with Glatzer and starring Steve Coogan, Olivia Thirlby, Hilary Duff, Molly Shannon and Josh Peck, was released in 2009.
 The film was distributed by Sony Pictures, with a DVD release on Sony Home Entertainment.

-Lawson is the author and composer of dozens of theater works, a number of which are published by Playscripts, Inc. and are regularly produced across the U.S., Europe and Asia.
+Lawson is the author and composer of dozens of theater works, a number of which are published by Concord Theatricals and are regularly produced across the U.S., Europe and Asia.
 Among these are Hiroshima : crucible of light which has been produced in Singapore, London, Vancouver and Australia.
-NYC premiere was in 2009 by the Untitled Theater Co.
+NYC premiere of Hiroshima was in 2009 by the Untitled Theater Co.
 61 at Walkerspace.
 Texts have also appeared in American Writing, Poems & Plays and The Northern New England Review.
 He is the recipient of a Meet the Composer grant for his work on Leonardo’s Tank produced by Andy’s Summer Playhouse (NH) for which he was artistic director 1995-2007.
 His 2017 collection of short stories, Geometric Cemetery, is available through Amazon, and was a finalist in the Gorsky Press, Molly Ivors Prize for Fiction.
-A feature based on the stories, under the title Laws of Nature, has been in development with 1stAvenue Machine (NYC, LA, London), Andrew Geller - producer, to star Sam Huntington.
+A feature based on the stories, under the title Laws of Nature, has been in development with 1stAvenue Machine (NYC, LA, London) to star Sam Huntington.